jesstelford/react-workshop/lesson_7.md

 ## Using State

-As with default _props_, comonents can have default _state_.
+As with default _props_, components can have default _state_.
 A common pattern (although [one which is not always recommended](https://facebook.github.io/react/tips/props-in-getInitialState-as-anti-pattern.html)) is to base initial state on the passed in props thanks to the [`getInitialState`